PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter17/containers/docker/README.md

 - linux/s390x

 `basic`, `compile` and `multi-stage` have no external dependencies except C++ sources.
-But `scratch` depends on the artifact `customer` that has to be compiled for a target platform.
+But `simple` and `scratch` depend on the artifact `customer` that has to be compiled for a target platform.

 [Development Containers](https://containers.dev) are used to develop inside containers.
 `customer/.devcontainer/devcontainer.json` is an example of such a Docker image created from scratch.